 Prepaid expenses include the payment for an annual subscription service.
-In 2024, prepaid expenses also include a payment made for an annual maintenance agreement that begins in April 2024.
+In 2025 and 2024, prepaid expenses also include the payments made for annual maintenance agreements that begin in April of each year.

 Capital assets consist primarily of ACE's software.
 The software improves ACE's services to customers and expedites answers to customer questions during the annual selection period in the Nebraska Choice Gas Program.
-Capital assets decreased in 2024 and 2023 as software enhancements were less than depreciation.
+Capital assets increased in 2025 as software enhancements were greater than depreciation.
+Capital assets decreased in 2024 as software enhancements were less than depreciation.